I originally wrote this short story to submit to a fiction contest.

 That night when Preacher Ted had yelled for his book, he complained about a bad pain in his gut.

-“Pray it away,” Glory remembered telling him.
-She walked inside and went to bed.
+“Pray it away,” Glory told him.
+She walked back inside and went to bed.

-Still in his rocking chair, cold, stiff and listing to one side, was exactly how Glory had found her husband the next morning.
+Cold and stiff in his rocking chair was how Glory had found her husband the next morning.
+He had stayed mostly erect, his body listing only slightly to one side.
 She remembered what she told the mortician when he came to collect the body.

 * * *